 The Care Act has placed specific duties on local authorities to provide information and advice and shape the local market.
-The council will need to work very closely with partners and providers to stimulate, manage and shape Buckinghamshire's social care market place, by supporting communities, voluntary organisations and social enterprises to flourish and develop innovative and creative ways of addressing care needs.
-As part of the Care Act the council is looking to establish a framework for market facilitation and support the implementation of a range of practical measures to deliver effective community care services.
-We will do this by working with providers to identify sources of market intelligence, analysis of supply and demand that will help define future market position statements.
+The council continues to work very closely with partners and providers to stimulate, manage and shape Buckinghamshire's social care market place, by supporting communities, voluntary organisations and social enterprises to flourish and develop innovative and creative ways of addressing care needs.
+The council is working to put in place a framework for market facilitation and support the implementation of a range of practical measures to deliver effective community care services.

+We will continue to work with providers to identify sources of market intelligence, analysis of supply and demand that will help define future market position statements.
 We will need to work closely with our partners and providers to address gaps in provision and minimise unmet demand.